UCO Home > News & Events > Awards & Accolades

 2005

-Professor emeritus Robert P. Kraft was awarded the 2005 Catherine Wolfe Bruce Gold Medal by the Astronomical Society of the Pacific (ASP).
+Professor Emeritus Robert P. Kraft was awarded the 2005 Catherine Wolfe Bruce Gold Medal by the Astronomical Society of the Pacific (ASP).
 This prestigious Medal, awarded annually since 1898, is the highest honor awarded by the ASP, recognizing a lifetime of fundamental contributions to the field of astronomy.
 [More]

 Professor Piero Madau has received the Humboldt Research Award, honoring his lifetime achievement in theoretical cosmology.
 Award recipients are invited to work on their own research projects with colleagues at German research institutions.
 [More]